-When a guest cancels their booking, your cancellation policy will determine whether or not they need to pay a cancellation fee.
-While offering free cancellation options can attract more guests, it's also important to minimise the impact of cancellations and no-shows on your business.
+When a guest cancels their booking, your cancellation policy will determine whether they need to pay a cancellation fee.
+While offering free cancellation options can attract more guests, it's also important to minimize the impact of cancellations and no-shows on your business.

-If you decide to waive the fee for a guest who doesn't show up for their booking, we kindly ask that you mark the reservation as a no-show within 48 hours after the planned check-out date.
-This simple step will help ensure that you won't be charged commission for the booking.
+If you decide to waive the fee for a guest who doesn't show up, mark their reservation as a no-show within 48 hours of their scheduled check-out date.
+This simple step will ensure that you won't be charged commission for the booking.

-To minimise the impact of cancellations and no-shows on your business, there are a number of policies and practices you can implement.
+To minimize the impact of cancellations and no-shows on your business, there are a number of policies and practices you can implement.
 Here are some best practices recommended by Booking.com:

 - Review your policies and rates: Consider tightening up your cancellation policies during time periods when the most cancellations occur.
-Alternatively, offer an attractive rate to find new guests at the last minute.
+You could also offer an attractive rate to find new guests at the last minute.

-- Diversify rate plans: Set up diverse Rate Plans in the extranet with a mix of Early-Booker, Non-Refundable and Flexible options.
-By offering more choice to potential guests you can get more bookings and reduce cancellations while still securing revenue from Non-Refundable rates.
+- Diversify rate plans: Set up diverse Rate Plans on the Extranet with a mix of Early-Booker, Non-Refundable, and Flexible options.
+By offering more choice to potential guests, you can get more bookings and reduce cancellations while securing revenue from Non-Refundable rates.

-- Resell your units: The earlier a cancelled unit is made available again, the more likely it will sell.
-Consider turning on auto-replenishment for your units, as that will make them automatically available to be booked following cancellations.
+- Resell your units: The earlier a canceled unit is made available again, the more likely it will sell.
+Consider turning on auto-replenishment for your units, because that will automatically make them available after a cancellation.

 Deposit and prepayment policies

-To help you strike a balance between protecting your interests and staying flexible for your guests, you can choose to set up deposit and prepayment policies.
-These policies let guests know if they need to make any payments before their stay and when they will be charged.
+To help you strike a balance between protecting your interests and staying flexible for your guests, you can set up deposit and prepayment policies.
+These policies let guests know if they need to make any payments before their stay and when they’ll be charged.

-Unexpected situations may arise that prevent a guest from being able to follow through with their booking, so offering flexibility in these cases can contribute to a more positive guest experience and lead to better reviews.
+Unexpected situations may arise that prevent a guest from following through with their booking, so offering flexibility can contribute to a more positive guest experience and lead to better reviews.

 How to report guest misconduct

-In the unlikely event you have a poor experience with a guest, we’re here to help.
-You can report any incidents to Booking.com via the extranet or the Pulse app through the Report guest misconduct feature.
+In the unlikely event you have a bad experience with a guest, we’re here to help.
+You can report any incidents to Booking.com via the Extranet or the Pulse app through the Report guest misconduct feature.

-Reports can only be submitted if the guest misconduct matches one of the scenarios provided on the report tool, and you can do this any time from check-in to seven days after check-out.
+Reports can only be submitted if the guest misconduct matches one of the scenarios provided in the report tool.
+You can do this anytime from check-in to seven days after check-out.

 Before you continue…